 Protecting the Injured and Their Families

-We believe that when a person’s negligence or recklessness results in another’s injury, the negligent person should be held accountable.
-In addition to severe physical pain, people who sustain spinal cord injuries may also suffer life-changing damages such as:
+We believe that when a person’s negligence or recklessness results in another’s personal injury, the negligent person should be held accountable.
+In addition to severe physical pain, accident victims who sustain spinal cord injuries may also suffer life-changing damages such as:

 - Permanent disability

 - Paralysis of the arms, legs, or lower body

 - Loss of bladder or bowel control

 - Loss of feeling, numbness, and/or tingling in the arms, legs, or other body parts

 In addition to physical challenges, spinal injury victims may also face significant financial loss and emotional suffering.
 Financial loss may be associated with: